-ASUCR Legal Clinic is a service provided by the Riverside County Barristers Association.
-ASUCR works with volunteer attorneys to provide free legal services to registered undergraduate students at UCR.
-The attorneys do not provide formal legal representation but rather education and self-help services to assist and help students solve problems.
-Students are encouraged to seek assistance from an attorney outside of the legal education clinic if they need further legal assistance or representation.
+education, and advocacy regarding sexual orientation and gender identity/expression for the UC Riverside community.
+245 Costo Hall, (951) 827-2267 or out@ucr.edu . and self-he solve probl assistance f education of al Clinic is a service provided by the ounty Barristers Association.
+ASUCR volunteer attorneys to provide free es to registered undergraduate UCR.
+The attorneys do not provide I representation but rather education Ip services to assist and help students ems.
+Students are encouraged to seek from an attorney outside of the legal clinic if they need further legal or representation.